 5. Give a Journey to the Holy Land!

 Why not surprise your spouse, a friend, or your pastor with a trip to the Holy Land?
-I’m leading an exclusive one-bus tour next year.
+I’d love to have you join me on an upcoming tour!

 - You will learn the Word of God right where it happened—with Bible in hand.
 After seeing where biblical events occurred, you will never read your Bible the same way again!